What Was Defense Secretary Nominee Pete Hegseth ’03 Like at Princeton?

 “By advocating government support of the traditional family unit, a return of the acceptability of the ‘homemaker’ vocation, freedom from oppressive government oversight, moral responsibility, and the revival of religious faith, conservatives provide a working blueprint for a free and prosperous future,” he wrote.

 During his term as Tory publisher, Hegseth was critical of the Organization of Women Leaders (OWL) on campus, even running a cover story featuring an illustration of an owl in a gun’s crosshairs.
-In his 2020 book, American Crusade: Our Fight to Stay Free, Hegseth detailed his interactions with OWL members, particularly following their endorsement of a male candidate for Undergraduate Student Government president on the basis that he was pro-choice, over the female candidate who was pro-life.
-PAW could not independently confirm this claim.
+In his 2020 book, American Crusade: Our Fight to Stay Free, Hegseth detailed his interactions with OWL members, describing an episode where they endorsed a male candidate for Undergraduate Student Government president on the basis that he was pro-choice, over the female candidate who was pro-life.
+PAW could not independently confirm this claim; Prince articles at the time don’t mention abortion as a campaign issue.

 “Through that experience,” Hegseth wrote in 2020, “I realized that old-school feminism (you know, actually fighting for women’s equality) was dead and leftism had taken over.”